Back to Blog

 Conversion rate is orders divided by clicks.
 Amazon’s category average is typically 8% to 12% for Sponsored Products, significantly higher than most e-commerce channels because shoppers on Amazon have high purchase intent.

-A conversion rate below category average usually means a listing problem, not an advertising problem.
-Poor images, thin bullets, low review count, or off-market pricing all depress CVR.
-No amount of bid optimization fixes a listing that does not convert.
+A conversion rate below category average usually means a book detail page problem, not an advertising problem.
+A weak cover, lackluster book description, low review count, or less-than-5-star average rating all depress CVR.
+No amount of bid optimization fixes a book page that does not convert browsers into buyers.

 8. Cost Per Acquisition (CPA)

 CPA is total ad spend divided by number of orders.
-This is your cost to acquire one customer through advertising.
+This is your cost to acquire one reader through advertising.

-CPA is the metric that ties directly to your unit economics.
-If your product grosses $15 in margin and your CPA is $12, you are barely surviving.
-If your CPA is $4, you are scaling profitably.
+CPA is the metric that ties directly to your unit economics as an author.
+If your book nets you $4 in royalties per sale and your CPA is $3.50, you are barely breaking even per reader acquired.
+If your CPA is $1.50, you are scaling your readership profitably.
 Calculate the CPA at which your advertising is still profitable, then optimize toward it.

 Audience and Competitive Metrics